tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 ## Hybrid public-key encryption (HPKE)

 Hybrid public-key encryption (HPKE) is a scheme that provides public key encryption of arbitrary-sized plaintexts given a recipient's public key.
-DNS over Oblivious HTTP is vulnerable to decryption if an attacker gains access to the traditional asymmetric public keys used in the HPKE.
 HPKE utilizes a non-interactive ephemeral-static Diffie-Hellman exchange to establish a shared secret.
-If an attacker possesses copies of an entire set of encapsulated HTTP messages, it could use CRQC to potentially decrypt the message content by determining the private key.
-The attacker can potentially be the Oblivious Relay Resource.
+The motivation for standardizing a public key encryption scheme is explained in the introduction of {{RFC9180}}.

 HPKE can be extended to support hybrid post-quantum Key Encapsulation Mechanisms (KEMs) as defined in {{?I-D.westerbaan-cfrg-hpke-xyber768d00-02}}.
 Kyber, which is a KEM does not support the static-ephemeral key exchange that allows HPKE based on DH based KEMs.

-### DNS over Oblivious HTTP
+### Oblivious HTTP

 Oblivious HTTP {{?I-D.ietf-ohai-ohttp}} allows clients to encrypt messages exchanged with an Oblivious Target Resource (target).
 The messages are encapsulated in encrypted messages to an Oblivious Gateway Resource (gateway), which offers Oblivious HTTP access to the target.
 The gateway is accessed via an Oblivious Relay Resource (relay), which proxies the encapsulated messages to hide the identity of the client.
 Overall, this architecture is designed in such a way that the relay cannot inspect the contents of messages, and the gateway and target cannot learn the client's identity from a single transaction.
 Oblivious HTTP uses HPKE for encapsulating binary HTTP messages to protect their contents.

+Oblivious HTTP is vulnerable to decryption if an attacker gains access to the traditional asymmetric public keys used in the HPKE.
+If an attacker possesses copies of an entire set of encapsulated HTTP messages, it could use CRQC to potentially decrypt the message content by determining the private key.
+The attacker can potentially be the Oblivious Relay Resource.

 The "ohttp" SvcParamKey defined in {{?I-D.ietf-ohai-svcb-config}} is used to indicate that a service described in an SVCB RR can be accessed as a target using an associated gateway.
 For the "dns" scheme, as defined in {{!I-D.draft-ietf-add-svcb-dns}}, the presence of the "ohttp" parameter means that the DNS server being described has a DNS over HTTP (DoH) {{!RFC8484}} service that can be accessed using Oblivious HTTP.

-The DNS over Oblivious HTTP protocol MUST incorporate support for hybrid post-quantum KEMs to protect against the 'Harvest Now, Decrypt Later' attack.
+Oblivious HTTP and DNS over Oblivious HTTP MUST incorporate support for hybrid post-quantum KEMs to protect against the 'Harvest Now, Decrypt Later' attack.

 ### Encrypted Client Hello